Project-OMOTES/timescale-prototype/README.md

 - Proper indexing for hypertables: https://docs.timescale.com/use-timescale/latest/schema-management/about-indexing/
 - ESDL may have multiple versions, but there also may be multiple versions of this format.
   - This is especially useful to update enums.
 Enums are created within the scope of a schema.

+- Dots `.` aren't allowed in PostgreSQL table names and such.
+Therefor, we convert dots in profiles names to `_`.
+- PostgreSQL allows table names to only be up to 63 characters.
+Therefore, we need to ensure that table names cannot grow larger.
+A single UUID is already 36 characters we can include a maximum of a single UUID.

 ## Authorization & authentication
 We expect that access is granted on a minimum of 'per-ESDL' profiles.
 In other words,